-Join us for the 2025 International Design Forum, a program that will offer an overview of the treatment of industrial designs across the globe.
+The 2025 International Design Forum offered an overview of the treatment of industrial designs across the globe.

-The program will consist of three sessions that bring together industrial design experts from the U.S. Patent and Trademark Office (USPTO) and the private sector.
-Speakers will examine recent trends and developments in industrial design protection, and will offer a first-hand report on the adoption of the Riyadh Design Law Treaty in November 2024.
+The program consisted of three sessions that brought together industrial design experts from the U.S. Patent and Trademark Office (USPTO) and the private sector.
+Speakers examined recent trends and developments in industrial design protection and offered a firsthand report on the adoption of the Riyadh Design Law Treaty in November 2024.

 - Design trends and developments around the world